billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * NI-DAQmx 9 or later (recommend latest version).
 * Minimum of four cores.
 * Minimum of 2.5 GHz.
-* Minimum of 4 GB RAM.
+* Minimum of 4 GB RAM for 32-bit OS.
+* Minimum of 8 GB RAM for 64-bit OS.
 * Dedicated second hard drive for data streaming.

 SpikeGLX is multithreaded.
 More processors enable better workload